taneltorn/CoverHunterFolkERA/README.md

    virtualenv` to install the requirements in a virtualenv (the python3-venv package must be installed).

 2. Install the `sox` package and its libraries.
-On some distribution, those libraries come in a separate package, like `libsox-fmt-all`.
+In some distributions, those libraries come in a separate package, like `libsox-fmt-all`.

 ## Data Preparation